Christina Parie

 Christina Parie (born 10 February 1996), also known by her stage names KYA and Christina Castle, is an Australian singer, best known as a finalist on the third season of The X Factor Australia in 2011.
 She subsequently signed with Warner Music Australia and released her debut single "16 & Unstoppable" in July 2012.
 Parie then changed her stage name to KYA, releasing a single titled "What I Live For" with LDN Noise in May 2014.

-The young songstress was then dropped from Warner music but continued singing and working whenever she could under the name Penny Lane to save enough money to then move to America.
+Parie was then dropped from Warner Music but continued singing and working whenever she could under the name Penny Lane to save enough money to then move to America.
 Christina continued working in America where she made a comeback in 2019 under the name Christina Castle releasing a 3-track EP titled Chapter 1.
-This EP included an raw and open Penny Lane of her past struggles, learning to cope with everything that was happening after X-Factor and losing her label as the leading single followed by a sexy "American Hustle" and an emotional "Hey Dad".
+This EP included a raw and open Penny Lane of her past struggles, learning to cope with everything that was happening after X-Factor and losing her label as the leading single followed by a sexy "American Hustle" and an emotional "Hey Dad".
 Shortly after the release of this Christina came out with "Crazy Lover" ft Gangsta Boo, an anthem for all women who have been mistreated and believe in revenge.

-Biography

 Early life

 Christina Parie was born on 10 February 1996 to Jim and Mary Papoulias, and came from Castle Hill, New South Wales.
 Born as the middle child, Parie has an older sister, Alexa, and a younger brother, Jordan.
 She is the only member of her family that sings and has cited Avril Lavigne, Kelly Clarkson, Pink and The Cranberries as her musical influences.
 Parie originally started her music career as the lead singer of the five-piece band Losing Sight, who performed regularly at cafes, festivals and venues across Sydney.
 From grade eight to ten, she attended Mount St Benedict College in Pennant Hills, New South Wales.
 After finding it difficult to continue school in grade eleven due her time on The X Factor, Parie quit school to pursue her music career.